History of Gay and Lesbian Life in Milwaukee, Wisconsin - Businesses - Bars and Clubs

 View the Images & Articles Gallery page.

-For a while business was good, so that in August 1986, when it appeared the lease on the Pub would not be renewed, the owners opened another bar nearby, which they called the Grand Avenue Annex.
-A few months later, when the Pub's lease was renewed, they closed the Annex.
+For a while business was good, so that in August 1986, when it appeared the lease on the Pub would not be renewed, the bar owners opened another bar nearby, which they called the Grand Avenue Annex.
+A few months later, when the Pub's lease was renewed, they closed the Annex and continued to operate 'The Pub' (aka 'The GAP').

 Over time however, the area began to undergo changes.
-Early in 1988 the Club Baths closed; and soon, other leases in the area began to be cancelled as plans for an apartment/condo development on the block got underway.
-The Grand Aveneue Pub closed sometime in 1988.
+Early in 1988 the Club Baths closed; and soon, other leases in the area began to be cancelled as plans for an apartment/condo development to replace all structures on the block got underway.
+There were rumors that another bar owner (George Prentice) was going to buy the bar, but George himself denied that this was ever in the works.
+Regardless, the Grand Aveneue Pub closed on July 29, 1988 after a fairly popular and successful six years in business.

 Advertisement, May 1983